XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 ## Install with npm

-Start a new project by creating an empty folder, then change into that folder and use [NPM](https://www.npmjs.com/) to install the latest version of xrpl.js:
+Start a new project by creating an empty folder, then move into that folder and use [NPM](https://www.npmjs.com/) to install the latest version of xrpl.js:

 ```sh
 npm install xrpl